 The Audit Committee has been established in accordance with Section 3(a)(58)(A) of the Exchange Act.
-At December 31, 2022, the Audit Committee was composed of five non-employee directors.
+At December 31, 2023, the Audit Committee was composed of four non-employee directors.
 Our Board of Directors has determined that each member of the Audit Committee is "independent" and financially literate and that at least one member has accounting or other related financial management expertise, in each case as such qualifications are defined under the Listing Standards of the NYSE.
 Our Board of Directors has also determined that each of Mr. Crittenden, Ms. Day and Ms. Yastine qualifies as an "audit committee financial expert" as defined by the SEC.
-Each of the Audit Committee members attended over 90% of the meetings of the Audit Committee held during his or her term on the Committee in fiscal 2022.
+All members of the Audit Committee attended 100% of the meetings of the Audit Committee held during his or her term on the committee in fiscal 2023, except for one member who attended 87% of the Audit Committee meetings.
 See "Board of Directors - Board Members" for a description of the business background of each Audit Committee member.